matiasbrunofornero/lucky-aliexpress/README.md

 ## Project Description:
 * Project setup with Cypress version 12.5.1.
 * Makes use of Custom Commands instead Page Objects.
+* Makes use of jsonplaceholder.typicode.com as fake API.
+* Web files are in the `./fixtures/web` directory.
-* Locators are in the `./fixtures` directory.
+* API files are in the `./fixtures/api` directory.
-* Modals locators are in the `./fixtures/modals` directory.
+* Common files are in the `./fixtures/` directory.
 * Tests are in the `./e2e` directory.
-* Custom Commands are in the `./support` directory, grouped into directory by functionality.
+* Custom Commands (Web and Mobile) are in the `./support` directory.
 * Modals custom commands are in the `./support/modals` directory.
-* Cypress configuration are in `./cypress.json` file.
+* Cypress configuration is in `./cypress-config.js` file.

 ## Run tests:
 * `npm run open` - Open Cypress UI to select tests to run.